fr3fou/dotfiles/.config/nvim/README.md

 1. Copy the contents `nvim` directory into `~/.config/nvim`
 2. Install `node`
 3. `yarn global add neovim` or `npm -g install neovim`
+4. `pip3 install neovim --user`
-4. Run `nvim`, type `:PlugInstall` and restart `nvim`
+5. Run `nvim`, type `:PlugInstall` and restart `nvim`
-5. If you're going to be using `wakatime`, you'll be prompted to add your API key, otherwise, remove the line in `init.vim`
+6. If you're going to be using `wakatime`, you'll be prompted to add your API key, otherwise, remove the line in `init.vim`

 ## Plugins